-- Find common grounds when cooperating with other individuals or groups, without getting overly attached to your own ideas.
+- Find common ground when working with other individuals or groups, without getting overly attached to your own ideas.

-- Family: Your family often consist of the closest relationships you have in life, as you live together in the same house.
+Your family is usually made up of the closest relationships you have in life, as you live together in the same house.
 Unlike friends, we usually do not choose our family.
 Each family has its own microculture, with its own habits and values.
 It is a unique system in which every family member often fulfills a specific role.
-A yogic way to make your family relationships grow stronger may be to be kind and compassionate towards each other.
+A yogic way to strengthen your family relationships is to be kind and compassionate towards each other.
 To build stronger connections within the family:

-- Accept each other’s feelings, by intently listening to one another.
+- Accept each other’s feelings, by listening carefully to each other.

 - Allow each other to have a private space and time alone.